Implement OEE The Easy Way

 OEE

-Last week, our post about upgrading PLC hardware generated a lot of discussion.
-Many companies are ready to roll out updated systems, but are still waiting for hardware to show up, or shorter lead times before making a purchasing decision.
+Our post about upgrading PLC hardware generated a lot of discussion.
+Many companies are ready to roll out updated systems, but are still waiting for hardware to show up, or they want to see shorter lead times before making a purchasing decision.

 It can be scary to go all in when buying new PLC hardware to upgrade your entire system.
 But, if you have legacy hardware (made before 2010), you might be missing out on some amazing new technology.